srsran/srsRAN_Project_docs/docs/source/tutorials/source/ntn/source/index.rst

 Overview
 ********

-This tutorial demonstrates how to configure and run a 5G NR SA Non-Terrestrial Network (NTN) using the srsRAN Project gNB and Amarisoft UE with NTN extensions.
+This tutorial demonstrates how to configure and run a 5G NR SA Non-Terrestrial Network (NTN) using |project_name| and Amarisoft UE with NTN extensions.
 NTN is a network deployment where communication between the gNB and UE is relayed via non-terrestrial components, such as satellites.

 Deploying NTN introduces unique challenges due to the different link dynamics and characteristics compared to traditional terrestrial networks.
 To address these challenges, 3GPP introduced several enhancements and features in the 5G NR specifications (Release 17).
 Key features and enhancements include: